THE MOST TRUSTED COPYCAT RECIPES

 Read more

-• Score: 4.84 (votes: 230)
+• Score: 4.84 (votes: 232)

-Olive Garden Alfredo Pasta and Sauce
+Olive Garden Fettuccine Alfredo Pasta and Sauce

 Here's my new Olive Garden fettuccine Alfredo recipe improved from my first attempt in Top Secret Restaurant Recipes that includes more grated Parmesan cheese and fresh garlic instead of garlic powder.
 You'll find my improved Alfredo sauce recipe thickens easier and has a better taste.
-Just be sure not to crank the heat up too high when simmering the sauce or it could break, resulting in a not-so-creamy, curdled Alfredo.
+Just be sure not to crank the heat up too high when simmering the sauce, or it could break, resulting in a not-so-creamy, curdled Alfredo.

 Source: Top Secret Restaurant Recipes by Todd Wilbur.